w3f/polkadot-wiki/docs/learn/learn-architecture.md

 like smart contracts, privacy, or scalability &mdash; still, others might be experimental architectures that are not necessarily blockchain in nature.

-The relay chain provides many ways to secure a slot for a parachain for a particular length of time.
+The relay chain provides many ways to secure a core for a parachain for a particular length of time.
-On-demand parachains share slots with other parachains.
-Both regular and on-demand parachains have the same API; their difference is economic.
-Parachains will have to reserve relay chain's native token for the duration of their slot lease; on-demand parachains will pay on a per-block basis.
+On-demand parachains share cores (not simultaneously) with other parachains.
+Both regular and on-demand parachains have the same API and need to buy time on a core with DOT via [coretime](./learn-agile-coretime.md).
 Parachains can switch between being on-demand and permanent.

 ### [Shared Security](learn-parachains.md)